Sharing a kiss is no doubt the simplest way to engage with your partner and express that giddy feeling of butterflies they give you.

 It seems so normal to us, but no one ever questions the origins of this funky signature.

 Back in the Middle Ages, many people couldn’t read or write.
-Peasants especially, were sadly illiterate.
+Peasants especially were sadly illiterate.

 So if they had to sign a document, they would write “X” as a substitute for their signature, and then kiss the document as a symbol of honesty.

-The world record for the longest kiss.
+The world record longest kiss lasted over 58 hours.

 There is a Guinness World Record for the longest-lasting kiss, and it’s insanely high!